SalesforceLabs/RevenueCloudCodeSamples/AgentforceQuoting/README.markdown

-# Salesforce Agentforce Quoting agent Deployment Instructions
+# Salesforce Agentforce Quoting Agent Setup Instructions

-Follow these steps to ensure proper setup and deployment of the Salesforce project.
+Follow these steps to set up and use the Agentforce Quoting early adopter program.

 ## 1. Ensure the Org has Enabled RLM, Einstein
 Before proceeding with the deployment, make sure the organization has enabled the following features: